-To perform the examples included in the software bundle, the following connections and setup must be performed:
+To perform the examples included in the software bundle the following connections and setup must be performed:

-- 1. Make sure the SPIGen program is installed on the PC and can communicate with the USB/SPI dongle as described in that kit's documentation. - 2.
-Connect the USB/SPI dongle to the MC33814 EVB via a 16 pin ribbon cable.
-Make sure to orient the cable so that pin1 on both the USB/SPI dongle and the MC33814 EVB are connected correctly, pin 1 to pin 1. - 3.
-Connect the USB/SPI dongle to a PC, LED 2 on the USB/SPI Dongle and the USB ON LED on the MC33814 board should both be illuminated. - 4.
-Attach a +12 VDC supply (do not turn on power yet) to the VBAT input connector on the MC33814 EVB, making sure to observe the GND and +12 V terminals.
-The current capability of the +12 V supply should exceed the maximum total current that the number of simultaneously ON loads will require. - 5.
-Attach loads to the COIL1, COIL2, O2HFB, INJOUT1, INJOUT2, ROUT1, ROUT2, LAMPOUT, TACHOUT, and ISO9141 output terminals as desired. - 6.
-Launch SPIGen and from the "File" menu, select "Open", and browse to the location of the "KIT33814SW.spi" file. - Turn on the +12 volt supply and set the KEYSW slide switch to the DOWN position.
-Verify that all is working correctly, by observing the VPWR, VPP, VCC, and VPROT LEDs, which should all be illuminated.
-Click on the "Extra Pins" button in the SPIGen main screen, then click on the following buttons: - 8.
+- 1. Make sure the SPIGen (version 7.0X or greater) program is installed on the PC and it can communicate with the USB/SPI Dongle as described in that kit's documentation. - 2.
+Connect the USB/SPI Dongle to the MC33813 EVB via a 16 pin ribbon cable.
+Make sure to orient the cable so that pin1 on both the USB/SPI Dongle and the MC33813 EVB are connected correctly, pin 1 to pin 1. - 3.
+Connect the USB/SPI Dongle to a PC, LED 2 on the USB/SPI Dongle and the USB ON LED on the MC33813 board should both be illuminated. - 4.
+Attach a +12 VDC supply (do not turn on power yet) to the VBAT input connector on the MC33813 EVB, making sure to observe the GND and +12V terminals.
+The current capability of the +12V supply should exceed the maximum total current that the number of simultaneously ON loads will require. - 5.
+Attach loads to the COIL1, O2HFB, INJOUT1, ROUT1, ROUT2, LAMPOUT, TACHOUT and ISO9141 output terminals as desired. - 6.
+Launch SPIGen and from the "File" menu, select "Open" and browse to the location of the "KIT33813SW.spi" file. - Turn on the +12 Volt Supply and set the KEYSW slide switch to the DOWN position.
+Verify that all is working correctly by observing the VPWR, VPP, VCC and VPROT LEDs which should all be illuminated.
+Click on the "Extra Pins" button in the SPIGen main screen and then click on the following buttons: - 8.
 Click on the INJIN1 "High" button.
 The INJECTOR 1 load, INJOUT1, and LED should turn on.
 Clicking on the INJIN1 "Low" button should turn off the load and LED. - 9.
-Click on the INJIN2 "High" button.
-The INJECTOR 2 load, INJOUT2 and LED should turn on.
-Clicking on the INJIN2 "Low" button should turn off the load and LED. - 10.
 Click on the RIN1 "High" button.
 The RELAY 1 load, ROUT1 and LED should turn on.
-Clicking on the RIN1 "Low" button should turn off the RELAY 1 load, ROUT1 and LED. - 11.
+Clicking on the RIN1 "Low" button should turn off the RELAY 1 load, ROUT1 and LED. - 10.
 Click on the RIN2 "High" button.
 The RELAY 2 load, ROUT2, and LED should turn on.
-Clicking on the RIN2 "Low" button should turn off the RELAY 2 load, ROUT2 and LED. - 12.
+Clicking on the RIN2 "Low" button should turn off the RELAY 2 load, ROUT2 and LED. - 11.
 Click on the IGNIN1 "High" button.
 The COIL1 load and LED should turn on.
-Clicking on the IGNIN1 "Low" button should turn off the COIL1 load and LED. - 13.
-Click on the IGNIN2 "High" button.
-The COIL2 load and LED should turn on.
-Clicking on the IGNIN1 "Low" button should turn off the COIL2 load and LED. - 14.
+Clicking on the IGNIN1 "Low" button should turn off the COIL1 load and LED. - 12.
 Click on the O2HIN "High" button.
 The O2 Heater, O2HFB load and LED should turn on.
-Clicking on the O2HIN "Low" button should turn off the O2HFB load and LED. - 15.
+Clicking on the O2HIN "Low" button should turn off the O2HFB load and LED. - 13.
 Click on the Data 3 "High" button.
 The LAMP load and LED should turn on.
-Clicking on the DATA 3 "Low" button should turn off the LAMP load and LED. - 16.
+Clicking on the DATA 3 "Low" button should turn off the LAMP load and LED. - 14.
 Click on the Data 4 "High" button.
 The ISO9141 load should turn on.
 Clicking on the DATA 3 "Low" button should turn off the ISO9141 load.